ropensci-archive/bomrang/README.md

-Provides functions to interface with Australian Government Bureau of Meteorology (BOM) data, fetching data and returning a tidy data frame of précis forecasts, current weather data from stations, ag information bulletins, historical weather data, radar imagery or a `raster::stack()` object of satellite imagery from GeoTIFF files.
+Provides functions to interface with Australian Government Bureau of Meteorology (BOM) data, fetching data and returning a tidy data frame of précis forecasts, current weather data from stations, ag information bulletins, historical weather data and downloading and importing radar or satellite imagery.

 Credit for the name, *bomrang*, goes to [Di Cook](http://dicook.github.io), who suggested it while attending the rOpenSci AUUnconf in Brisbane, 2016, upon